wliWanru/NeuroRA/index.md

     > **Section 5**: Plotting the RSA-based decoding results

-Users can see more details in [Tutorial](https://zitonglu1996.github.io/NeuroRA/neurora/Tutorial.pdf) and [Demo Codes](https://github.com/zitonglu1996/NeuroRA/tree/master/demo).
+Users can see more details from [Demo Codes](https://github.com/zitonglu1996/NeuroRA/tree/master/demo).

 ## About NeuroRA